Tohidkhan6332/Telegram-bot/gift/heroku.md

 ### Stepwise ###

-- **Create your Heroku Deployment Link by replacing "mouricedevs" with your actual github then open it on a web browser where you're logged in to heroku then deploy.**
+- **Create your Heroku Deployment Link by replacing "Tohidkhan6332" with your actual github then open it on a web browser where you're logged in to heroku then deploy.**

 ```
 https://dashboard.heroku.com/new?template=https://github.com/your_github_username/Telegram-bot